Student & Scholar Services » F - 1 Reinstatement

 - I-94: A copy of the student's I-94 card

-- Passport: Copy of identity page, showing the expiration date for the applicant and any dependant(s)
+- Passport: Copy of identity page, showing the expiration date for the applicant and any dependent(s)

-- Visa: Copy of visa page for applicant and dependant(s)
+- Visa: Copy of visa page for applicant and dependent(s)

 - Proof that the student intends to be a full time student, such as proof of registration for a full- course of study.